marchof/java-almanac/site/content/features/records.md

 A record cannot extend another class, not even another record.
 (Any record implicitly extends `java.lang.Record`, just like any enumerated type implicitly extends `java.lang.Enum`.
 The `Record` superclass has no state and only abstract `equals`, `hashCode`, and `toString` methods.)

 There are no “inner records”.
-A record that is defined inside another class is automatically `static`.
+A record that is defined inside another class or method is automatically `static`.
 That is, it doesn't have a reference to its enclosing class (which would be an additional instance variable).

 The canonical constructor cannot throw checked exceptions:

 ```
 record SleepyPoint(double x, double y) {
    public SleepyPoint throws InterruptedException { // Error
       Thread.sleep(1000);
    }
 }
 ```